MWKSolution/python-cheat_sheet/Standard_Library/win_signal.md

 ...is used it interrupts **parent process as well** !!!

 # CTRL_C_EVENT
-Use 0 (current process group) in os.kill
+Use 0 (current process group) in os.kill and don't create process group.
 ```python
 import subprocess as sp
 import sys